Log in if you have an account

 - Fair & Ethical

 Sustainability not only stands for a nature-friendly, but also a people-friendly production process.
 Here it is important that the people who make the products work in safe and humane conditions, are paid fairly and that no child labour is involved.
-Well-known quality marks that deal with this are Fairtrade, the Fair Wear Foundation and the BSCI.
+This category only contains items that carry a relevant certification.
+Well-known certifications that deal with this are Fairtrade, the Fair Wear Foundation and the BSCI.

 - Made in Europe